emberjs/rfcs/text/0779-first-class-component-templates.md

 Additionally, there are three major alternatives which Ember community members have proposed in the design space:

-- **imports-only:** a design which uses “front-matter” to add imports, and only imports, to templates, while maintaining
+- **imports-only:** a design which uses “front-matter” to add imports, and only imports, to templates, while maintaining everything else in today’s system
-- **single-file components (SFCs)**: a design which follows the example of Svelte and Vue and make HTML the basis of a component, and
+- **single-file components (SFCs)**: a design which follows the example of Svelte and Vue and make HTML the basis of a component, and use a `<script>` tag to host JavaScript functionality
 - **`hbs` template literals**: a design which mirrors the `<template>` design quite closely, but uses `hbs` template literals similar to those we use in tests today

 I discuss each of these briefly below; for a *much* longer and more thorough discussion, please see the \~16,000-word series of blog posts I wrote as a deep dive: [**Ember Template Imports**](https://v5.chriskrycho.com/journal/ember-template-imports/).
+Notably, as I alluded to above, *all* of them require custom parsing implementation for tooling, especially including Prettier and language servers.

 ### Imports-only